Hurricanes and Disney World – What You Need to Know

 1 – Hurricane Season in Central Florida

 The hurricane season begins June 1 and runs through November 30.
 Usually, a hurricane in June or July is rare, but it can happen.
 Hurricanes in August and September are more likely.
 And while the likelihood decreases, hurricanes in October and November are possible.
-In recent years, Hurricane Matthew in October 2016, Hurricane Irma in September 2017, and Hurrican Dorian in September 2019 have impacted Disney World operations.
+In recent years, Hurricane Matthew in October 2016, Hurricane Irma in September 2017, Hurricane Dorian in September 2019, and Hurricane Ian and Tropical Storm Nicole in 2022 have impacted Disney World operations.

 2 – Past Closings at Disney World

-It is rare, but hurricanes have prompted closures at Disney World.
-Disney World, Universal and Sea World all closed for the first time ever in 1999 as Hurricane Floyd threatened Florida in September of that year.
+Hurricanes have prompted closures at Disney World.
+Disney World, Universal, and Sea World all closed for the first time ever in 1999 as Hurricane Floyd threatened Florida in September of that year.
 The storm changed course and did not impact the area.
-In 2004, the big three closed during a string of hurricanes: Charley (August), Frances (September) and Jeanne (September).
+In 2004, the big three closed during a string of hurricanes: Charley (August), Frances (September), and Jeanne (September).
 Frances caused the most problems and closed several attractions for two days.
 Animal Kingdom and Disney’s Hollywood Studios (at that time MGM Studios) closed for three days.
 Charley only affected the parks for one day.
 Hurricane Matthew in 2016 closed Disney World for one evening and a full day because of the threat to the Orlando area in early October.
 Hurricane Irma, a category four hurricane that hit Central Florida directly in September 2017, closed Disney World Parks for two full days.
 Other events like the second night of Night of Joy and Mickey’s Not So Scary Halloween Party also were canceled.
-In September of 2019, the threat of Hurricane Dorian resulted in the parks and Disney Springs closing early on just one day, and Disney After Hours at Disney’s Animal Kingdom was canceled.
-The latest hurricane to disrupt operations at Walt Disney World is Hurricane Ian, a category four storm that is expected to hit Central Florida directly.
-So far, the parks will be closed for two days, and other offerings have also been canceled.
-Heavy rain is expected, and extended closures may be announced as the storm progresses towards the area.
+In September 2019, the threat of Hurricane Dorian resulted in the parks and Disney Springs closing early on just one day, and Disney After Hours at Disney’s Animal Kingdom was canceled.
+In 2022, Hurricane Ian disrupted operations at Walt Disney World.
+Ian was a category four storm that went south of Central Florida.
+The parks closed for two days and other offerings were canceled.
+A few weeks later, Tropical Storm Nicole prompted closures for about twenty-four hours with the threat of rain and wind, although no damage or flooding impacted the resort.

 3 – Cancellation Policy During a Hurricane